-Tool Description Audience Frequency / Timing Tool Specification into the database within 24 hours of receipt.
-Actions resulting from the corresponden ce will be recorded in this system and an outstanding actions report used to track and ensure actions are responded to within committed timeframes Community Information Centre Community information Centre is a display centre as per requirements and close to the Project Works.
+Tool Description Audience Frequency / Timing Tool Specification Correspondence details will be entered into the database within 24 hours of receipt.
+Actions resulting from the correspondence will be recorded in this system and an outstanding actions report used to track and ensure actions are responded to within committed timeframes Community Information Centre for the duration of Stage 2 works Community information Centre is a display centre as per requirements and close to the Project Works.
 Provides a mechanism for which feedback from the community can be provided to the Project team.
-All The Community Information Centre will be open at least 12 weeks prior to start of construction and for the duration of the Project works Opening times: 9am to 5pm, Monday to Friday Not open on weekends or public holidays Typical display centre contents: Up-to-date maps Access information - including temporary traffic arrangements Urban and landscape treatments Significant structures

-Tool Description Audience Frequency / Timing Tool Specification Tunnel and electric system including safety features Water quality treatment Noise and retaining walls Headlight screens Community involvement activities Construction schedules / programs Environment and cultural features Video and photographic library Display centre model Contact details Staffing by JHCPB CRT Email Email contact details will be established where appropriate and email notifications will be used to inform those directly affected by any changes that may impact on individual properties, residents and businesses, such as traffic disruptions, construction of temporary detours and work required outside normal working hours.
-All Ongoing for the duration of the Project All email enquiries will be responded to within 10 business days All email complaints received
+All The Community Information Centre will be open at least 12 weeks prior to start of construction and for the duration of the Stage 2 Project works.
+Opening times: 9am to 5pm, Monday to Friday Not open on weekends or public holidays Typical display centre contents: Up-to-date maps Access information - including temporary traffic arrangements Urban and landscape treatments Significant structures Tunnel and electric system including safety features Water quality treatment Noise and retaining walls Headlight screens Community involvement activities Construction schedules / programs Environment and cultural features Video and photographic library Display centre model Contact details Staffing by JHCPB CRT Email Email contact details will be established where appropriate and email notifications will be used to inform those directly affected by any changes that may impact on individual properties, residents and businesses, such as traffic disruptions, construction of temporary detours and work required outside normal working hours.
+Provides a mechanism for which feedback from the community can be provided to the Project team.
+All Ongoing for the duration of the Project All email enquiries will be responded to within 10 business days All email complaints received during working hours will be acknowledged within eight working hours, or if received out of hours, on the next business day All email correspondence will be recorded in Consultation Manager The email address database will be used in order to consult with affected stakeholders